dgkontopoulos/dgkontopoulos.github.io/_pages/about.md

 <font size = "3.5">
 Hello there!
-My name is Dimitrios - Georgios Kontopoulos and I am an <b>evolutionary biologist</b>, focusing on how biological systems respond to environmental changes.
+My name is Dimitrios - Georgios Kontopoulos and I am an <b>integrative biologist</b>, focusing on how various biological systems respond to environmental changes.

 <br><br>
-I started my studies with a BSc in Molecular Biology and Genetics from the
-<a href="https://mbg.duth.gr/index.php/en/">Democritus University of
-Thrace</a>, followed by an MRes in Biodiversity Informatics and Genomics from Imperial College London.
-I then pursued a PhD degree at Imperial College London (primarily supervised by <a href="https://pawarlab.org">Samraat Pawar</a>), in which I mainly examined how microbial growth rate responds to changes in temperature across species and environments.
+My research spans <b>levels of biological organization</b> (from molecules to ecosystems),
+<b>taxonomic groups</b> (from microbes to birds and mammals),
+<b>timescales</b> (from seconds to millions of years), and
+<b>methodological approaches</b> (e.g., ecoinformatics, phylogenetic comparative methods,
+comparative genomics, machine learning).

 <br><br>

 I am currently a <b>postdoctoral fellow</b> at the
 <a href="https://tbg.senckenberg.de/hillerlab/">Hiller group of LOEWE-TBG</a>,
 investigating the genomic, physiological, and ecological drivers of dormancy across birds and mammals.
+Prior to this, I did a PhD at Imperial College London (primarily supervised by <a href="https://pawarlab.org">Samraat Pawar</a>), in which I mainly examined how microbial growth rate responds to changes in temperature across species and environments.

 <br><br>
 For more information, click on the tabs at the top of this page.
 </font>